-ADETUNJI Opeyemi Adebola is an associate Lecturer of the Department of Anatomy, School of Basic Medical Sciences, Benjamin S. Carson (Snr.)
+ADETUNJI Opeyemi Adebola is a Lecturer of the Department of Anatomy, School of Basic Medical Sciences, Benjamin S. Carson (Snr.)
 College Health and Medical Sciences, Babcock University Nigeria.
 He is a member of the Society of Toxicologist (SOT), International Neurotoxicology Association (INA), International Brain Research Organization (IBRO), Society of Neuroscientists in Africa (SONA), Forum of Nigerian Toxicology (FONTO) and the International Society for Neurochemistry (ISN).

-He holds a B.Tech., M.Sc., and M.Phil. in Anatomy (Cell Biology) from the Ladoke Akintola University of Technology, University of Ilorin, and University of Ibadan Nigeria respectively and currently running his Ph.D. at University of Ibadan, Nigeria with primary focus on cellular mechanisms of neurodegeneration.
+He holds a B.Tech., M.Sc., and M.Phil. in Anatomy (Cell Biology) from the Ladoke Akintola University of Technology, University of Ilorin, and University of Ibadan Nigeria respectively and currently running his Ph.D. at University of Ibadan, Nigeria with primary focus on cellular mechanisms of Neuro-Endocrinology and Toxicology.
 As part of his research activities, Adetunji has visited several Universities for advanced courses and research in Cell Biology of Neural Systems; some of which includes Afe Babalola Medical College University and Ekiti State University, Ado-Ekiti, Nigeria, Lagos state University college of medicine and University of lagos, Lagos, Nigeria.